 If you’re going there just because you fancy an ice cream it might not be your best choice.

 A lot of the negative reviews of Giapo come from people who just wanted to get in, get an ice cream and get out, and they didn’t like the whole ‘faff’ of the experience’.
 And I can understand that so I say if you’re in a hurry or just want any old ice cream this is probably not the best option for you.

 However, If you’re a foodie or just someone looking for a bit of an experience, some theatrics, a giant chocolate squid on top of a cone – or, just something you won’t find anywhere else in the world, then absolutely, Giapo should be up there on your list of top things to do in Auckland.

 For uber foodies, he also offers kitchen tours and a Chef’s Table where you get to try all manner of ice cream excitement.
-One of my friend’s Catherine runs an NZ food site and got to try this one out so, I’ll send you over to her if you want more details.

 And if you do go, go hungry!
 All those little samples are quite filling and you don’t want to go through all of this and not eat the blooming thing.